 Looking for a fun dance workout?
 This 25-minute, seated chair dance workout might fit the bill.
 Alexis and her group will make you feel like you are ready for Dancing with the Stars.
 She is very easy to follow and the exercises are fairly simple.
 The music will get your arms and legs moving.
 Don’t worry if you have no rhythm – no one will see you.
 I really love this workout and I think it’s especially great for the days when you don’t feel like exercising since at times it doesn’t feel like you are exercising.
 This seated dance workout is definitely one of my favorite home workouts for beginners.

-This workout is by Launchpad Workout.
-All of the exercises are done in a chair and is perfect for those of us who find it difficult to stand while working out.
+All of the exercises in this workout session by Launchpad Workout are done in a chair and are perfect for those of us who find it difficult to stand while working out.
 You will need resistance bands or soap cans and one or two pillows for this 25-minute workout.
 You will be guided by Sarah and Rob.
 Rob is 472 pounds and is super encouraging.
 I must say that it is so great to see a bigger person in an exercise video.
 Rob frequently says “if I can do it you can.”
 This is a complete workout, you will do exercises for your legs, back, chest, shoulders, arms and abs.
-Sarah and Rob do 12 repetitions of each exercise.
+Sarah and Rob do 12 repetitions of each exercise

 Coach Kozak and Claudia will take you through this 30-minute workout.
 Coach Kozak is standing and Claudia sits so you can choose the best option for you.
 You can use light dumbbells, water bottles or nothing.
 It’s up to you.
 This workout is done at a slow, comfortable pace, There is an estimate of the calories burned in the top left corner; a handy feature for those without a fitness tracker.
 Coach Kozak has a very nice manner and easy tone.
 I think you will find that he and Claudia are very encouraging and they will give you a very good workout.

 Pahla B is another one of my favorites.
 In this beginner video, she takes you through slow, gentle exercises.
 She delivers on her promise of no jumping, no squatting, no transition to the ground – all the things that are hard for overweight beginners.
 But she does call it cardio endurance.
 Pahla does 20-second intervals of marching and different exercises in this 30-minute workout.
-She is very chatty which may not be everyone’s cup of tea.
+However, she is very chatty which may not be everyone’s cup of tea.
+But I do find the chatter a pleasant distraction to the workout.

 Daniel guides you through this workout from Team Body Project.
 He is joined by Lisa and Natasha.
+Team body Project has Daniel guides you through this workout from Team Body Project.
+He is joined by Lisa and Natasha.
 Team body Project has many different videos but this one is at the lowest level.
 It is a 30-minute workout with 30-second intervals.
 Daniel is very motivating and encouraging.
 You will need it because although it is for total beginners it is not the easiest workout I have ever done.
+Depending on your fitness level, this video shouldn’t be your first workout.